james-door/cv/src/personalProjectsMarkup/website.md

 }
 `
 ```
 The `jsx•HtmlManipulator` uses the library [html-react-parser](https://www.npmjs.com/package/html-react-parser) to perform processing on the HTML to convert them into React elements.
 This is not required and I could just use the React attribute `jsx•dangerouslySetInnerHTML` to convert the HTML code, which is transformed by gatsby-transformer-remark, into a format that can be displayed.
-However, I use this to insert the [bar](#Bar) above the code fences and also to add an ID to each headers for the [navigation bar](#Navigation%20Bar).
-This code is currently being run in the browser, ideally this would be run during build time.
-Given that the html-react-parser supports NodeJS and Gatsby offers the `js•gatsby-node.js` file, but I couldn't get it working.
+However, I use this to insert the [bar](#Bar) above the code fences and also to add an ID to each of the headers for the [navigation bar](#Navigation%20Bar).
+This code is currently being run in the browser.
+Ideally, this would be run during build time, given that the html-react-parser supports NodeJS and Gatsby offers the `js•gatsby-node.js` file, but I couldn't get it working.

 ```JSX
 const HtmlManipulator = (htmlContent) => {